qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

      -
      -
      - Displays comments associated to every algorithm or input in the model designer
+   * - |checkbox| :guilabel:`Show Feature Count`
+     -
+     -
+     - Displays the number of features on the links between algorithms, for vector layer connections.
+The model must be run at least once to populate the feature counts.
    * - |unchecked| :guilabel:`Enable Snapping`
      -
      -